janestebans/ITSL/README.md

 # ITSL - Image to single line.
 Your are gonna need Processing 2 in your system to run it.

+This software exports the results as pdf, that can later be imported to illustrator, there if you want you can delete the background and export as image.

 To use it you have to tune first the variables in the config section.
 -num: This variable sets the number of points and tehrefore lines that the image is gonna be represented in.
 A higher number will show a more clear image. its a parameter that requieres some playing to get right.